OpenIndex/RemoteSupportTool/README.md

 -   Support for different languages - because not all end users speak English.

-Because we did not a find a solution that fits all of these requirements, we've decided to build our own little application based on [VNC](https://en.wikipedia.org/wiki/Virtual_Network_Computing).
-In general this application behaves similar to the [Single Click](http://www.uvnc.com/products/uvnc-sc.html) solution by [UltraVNC](http://www.uvnc.com/) but also provides encryption and supports Linux and Mac OS X.
+Because we did not find a solution that fits all of these requirements, we've decided to build our own little application based on [VNC](https://en.wikipedia.org/wiki/Virtual_Network_Computing).
+In general this application behaves similar to the [UltraVNC Single Click](http://www.uvnc.com/products/uvnc-sc.html) solution - but it also provides encryption and supports Linux and Mac OS X.

 In addition we wanted to make this program customizable for other companies.

--   The company may provide custom configuration files together with the binary.
+-   A company may provide custom configuration files together with the executable binary.

--   The company may compile its configurations directly into the application.
+-   A company may compile its configurations directly into the executable binary.
 This makes it possible to provide a single executable file for the end users, that contains all required configurations by default.

 In both cases the end user just has to click the *Connect* button and does not have to change any settings.